 Buildings are compartmented to delay the spread of fire from one area to another.

 The compartments are usually linked by fire doors to allow for passage of ‘traffic’ around the building.
 Fire Door sets have two important functions in a fire, when closed they form a barrier from fire spread and when open they provide a means of escape.

 A well designed timber fire door will delay the spread of fire and smoke without causing too much hindrance to the movement of people and goods.
 Different parts of a building may be separated from each other, into compartments of a fire-resisting construction.

 Any openings leading from them will have fire doors to maintain an effective fire barrier and should prevent excessive transmission of products of combustion which can interfere with the safe use of escape routes.

-Every fire door is therefore required to act as a barrier to the passage of smoke and fire to varying degrees and minutes dependent upon its location in a building and the fire hazard associated with the building.
+Every door set is therefore required to act as a barrier to the passage of smoke and fire to varying degrees and minutes dependent upon its location in a building and the fire hazard associated with the building.

 Consequently, the functions of a fire door are to provide adequate resistance to the passage of smoke and other combustion products during the early stages of a fire.

 Secondly, to provide a barrier to a well-developed fire without permitting fire and excessive quantities of smoke to pass.
-Some fire doors may be required to fulfil only the first function as they may not be subjected to the full severity of a fire because of their location; others may have the main aim of resisting fire penetration as indicated by the second function.
+Some door sets may be required to fulfil only the first function as they may not be subjected to the full severity of a fire because of their location; others may have the main aim of resisting fire penetration as indicated by the second function.

 Some may have to meet both requirements.

 At present, these doors are specified as smoke-stop doors when required to fulfil the first function and fire-check and fire-resisting doors to fulfil the second.